-Even before the U.S. Environmental Protection Agency (EPA) released its first official warnings about the carcinogenic dangers of asbestos, asbestos exposure has been linked with an array of fatal health problems including malignant mesothelioma, asbestosis, lung cancer and other types of dangerous diseases.
+Before the U.S. Environmental Protection Agency (EPA) released its first official warnings about the carcinogenic dangers of asbestos, asbestos exposure was already linked with fatal health problems including malignant mesothelioma, asbestosis, and asbestos-related lung cancer.

 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds, set up for victims to asbestos-related diseases.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

-The asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP) was created by the EPA in order to reduce the amount of asbestos released into the air during activities that involve professional workers who handle materials containing asbestos.
+The asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP) was created by the EPA to reduce the amount of asbestos released into the air during activities that involve professional workers handling asbestos materials.

 - Vinyl Chloride